sashamolotovs7/BananaFlix-AI/README.md

     - "Seen it": Keep track of and review movies you've seen.
 - Trending Movies:
     - Explore the latest popular films with detailed information pulled from TMDB.
+    - Integrated the current streaming services available for movies and tv shows
 - Interactive Ratings and Reviews:
     - Rate movies on a 10-point scale and write reviews to share your thoughts.
 - BananaBot Chat Assistant: